 I recently read an interview with Howard Lovy from Alli who confirmed what I had been feeling and thinking for sometime.
 As I have got older, I find my wanting to read books by authors who write realistically about people my age.
 Well, maybe a bit younger.
-After all I am now in my 70’s.
+After all I am now close to 71.
 When I was a lot younger, like Howard I too probably found it funny to see older people depicted as ‘comedy characters,’ but not anymore.
 Those sort of story lines have long since worn thin.
 And let’s be honest who wants to be the constant butt of the joke??

 These days I prefer to read books which tells the truth about us how older people.
 The reality of how we, the experienced workers always appear to be the first to face redundancy because it’s cheaper to pay the young.
 And how we cope with life after work.
 Or I want to see how older people begin new lives, have new adventures and tell their children to ‘sling it’ as the bank of Mom and Dad is now permanently closed as they are off on a world cruise.
 Selfish I know but what the heck we’ve earned it so why shouldn’t we be able to spend it on ourselves?